 That innate curiosity and love for people, places and their experiences was only cemented by my education – a BA in English Literature, followed by a Master in Communication Studies and then finally, a MA in Creative Life Writing, Goldsmiths, University of London.
-But it is not just the education or the skills that help the craft of storytelling, it is the belief that all of us, like a plant or a tree, carry with us, several stories and just like seeds, these may scatter far and wide, bringing hope, courage, companionship, redemption and new life, wherever they go.
+But it is not just my education or the skills acquired in a newspaper that help the craft of storytelling.
+It is the belief that all of us, like a plant or a tree, carry with us, several stories and just like seeds, these may scatter far and wide, bringing hope, courage, companionship, redemption and new life, wherever they go.

 (I also blog at http://thebanyantree.home.blog)